Xerxes3rd/ColorduinoScrollerLibrary/README.md

 ColorduinoScrollerLibrary
 =========================

-A add on library for the GFX Library by Adafruit and the Colorduino GFX Library by DinoTools Made By Zane Carter :D
+A add on library for the GFX Library by Adafruit and the Colorduino GFX Library by DinoTools
+-Made By Zane Carter :D
-Multiple Display support and major code modifications added by Jack Broadway :D
+-Multiple Display support and major code modifications added by Jack Broadway :D

 Features
 ========